Career and leadership

 Pay decreases as:

-Companies with low automation maturity will hire you and treat your expertise like magic—until they realize magic takes boundaries.
+Companies with low automation maturity will hire you and treat your expertise like automation—until they realize automation takes boundaries.

 III.
 The Red Flags No One Warned You About